Enucatl/dotfiles-vim/README.md

 - [python-indent](https://github.com/gotgenes/vim-yapif) improved python indentation
 - [syntastic](https://github.com/scrooloose/syntastic) automatic syntax checks upon save
 - [ultisnips](git://github.com/Enucatl/ultisnips) code snippets for many languages
+- [vim-abolish](https://github.com/tpope/vim-abolish) `:%Subvert/facilit{y,ies}/building{,s}/g`
+From a conceptual level, one way to think about how this substitution works is to imagine that in the braces you are declaring the requirements for turning that word from singular to plural.
+In the facility example, the same base letters in both the singular and plural form of the word are facilit To turn "facility" to a plural word you must change the y to ies so you specify `{y,ies}` in the braces.
 - [vim-ag](https://github.com/rking/ag.vim) use [the silver searcher](https://github.com/ggreer/the_silver_searcher) in vim with `:Ag`
 - [vim-bundler](https://github.com/tpope/vim-bundler) Run ruby bundle from vim syntax
 - [vim-coffee-script](https://github.com/kchmck/vim-coffee-script) coffeescript syntax